Balanced Contract Portfolio

-With more than 60 new reactors under construction, the long-term outlook for the uranium industry is strong.
+With 55 new reactors under construction, the long-term outlook for the uranium industry remains positive, despite current market uncertainty.

-Uranium does not trade on an open market like other commodities.
-Buyers and sellers negotiate contracts privately.
+Uranium buyers and sellers negotiate contracts privately.
 Prices are published by independent market consultants Ux Consulting and TradeTech.

 Caution about Forward-Looking Information